 Unpacking a solar water fountain

 My solar fountain was purchased from Amazon HERE.
-It comes side extensions to help keep it centered in your chosen container, as well as different fountain attachments, which I could not find!
+It comes side extensions to help keep it centered in your chosen container, as well as different spray nozzles, which I could not find!
 I guess I put them in a VERY safe place.

 I’m not worried though.
-I tried all the attachments and this wide one is the one I liked best.
+I tried all the attachments and this wide one provided optimal performance I liked best.

 Attaching the fountain extensions